cisco/mindmeld/source/userguide/auto_annotator.rst

 ``'overwrite'`` (:class:`bool`): Whether new annotations should overwrite existing annotations in the case of a span conflict.
 False by default.

 ``'annotate'`` (:class:`list`): A list of annotation rules where each rule is represented as a dictionary.
 Each rule must have four keys: :attr:`domains`, :attr:`intents`, :attr:`files`, and :attr:`entities`.
-Annotation rules are combined internally to create Regex patterns to match selected files. :attr:`*` can be used if all possibilities in a section are to be selected. :attr:`|` is used to represent "or".
+Annotation rules are combined internally to create Regex patterns to match selected files.
+The character :attr:`*` can be used if all possibilities in a section are to be selected, while possibilities within a section are expressed with the usual Regex special characters, such as :attr:`.` for any single character and :attr:`|` to represent "or".
-Let's take a look at an example annotation rule:

 .. code-block:: python